MohamedKhedr700/core-action/README.md

 }
 ```

-This will allow us to execute the action from the model itself with other methods.

-### Execute action from the model

-We can define the actions for the actionable class in two ways.
+We can define the actions in two ways.

-- Define `getActions` method in the actionable class.
+- Define `getActions` method.

 ``` php
 <?php